limengran98/GMN/README.md

->📋  A template README.md for code accompanying a Machine Learning paper (The complete code will be updated after the publication of the paper!)
+>📋  A template README.md for code accompanying our paper.
+(The complete code and data will be updated after the publication of the paper!)

 # Graph Mask Network